Richmond Charities

-The charity is an amalgamation of five Richmond almshouse charities and a Twickenham almshouse charity that was itself formed from 27 united charities.

-Richmond Charities manages 124 almshouses, mainly of one-bedroom cottages and bungalows, in Richmond and Twickenham: 50 at Hickey's Almshouses; 9 at Houblon's; 10 at Bishop Duppa's (founded by Brian Duppa, Bishop of Chichester); 4 at Queen Elizabeth's; 18 at Michel's; 5 at Benn's Walk, 18 at Church Estate and 10 at Candler (Twickenham).
-In addition at Hickey's, there is a chapel dedicated to St Francis of Assisi, the chaplain's house and two lodges for staff.
 The almshouses are for local people aged over 65, who are of limited means and require an improvement in their living conditions.

 The charity's area of benefit is London Borough of Richmond upon Thames, in which the majority of the almshouse residents will have been living at the time of their appointment, but limited provision is made for the appointment of residents irrespective of their former place of residence.
 Preference is given to applicants living in private rented property.

-As recently as 1943, the residents of Richmond Charities' Almshouses received a monthly allowance of £2 5s. (£2.25p), together with three tons of coal a year, a dress or suit of clothes every other year, or a great coat every fifth year.
+As recently as 1943, residents of the almshouses received a monthly allowance of £2 5s. (£2.25p), together with three tons of coal a year, a dress or suit of clothes every other year, or a greatcoat every fifth year.
 Pensions continued to be paid for some years, but the position has now entirely changed, in that, where necessary, residents receive financial support within the state welfare system.
 They pay for the provision of central heating, where this is provided, and in addition pay a subsidised weekly maintenance contribution (WMC) towards the maintenance of the almshouses.

 Residents pay their own household bills.
 They occupy the almshouses as beneficiaries of a charitable trust and do not have security of tenure.
 There are no longer any qualifications with regard to gender or religion.

-Richmond Charities has an endowment that has to be used for the benefit of its residents.
+The Richmond Charities has an endowment that has to be used for the benefit of its residents.

+The almshouses

+The Richmond Charities manages 145 almshouses on 13 sites in Richmond, Twickenham and Mortlake.
+They include 50 at Hickey's Almshouses; nine at Houblon's Almshouses; ten at Bishop Duppa's (founded by Brian Duppa, Bishop of Chichester); four at Queen Elizabeth's; 18 at Michel's Almshouses; five at Benn's Walk; 18 at Church Estate Almshouses, five at Elizabeth Twining Almshouses; and ten at Candler Almshouses.
+At Hickey's there is a chapel dedicated to St Francis of Assisi, the chaplain's house and two lodges for staff.

+A new set of 12 almshouses, the Elizabeth Doughty Almshouses, will open on Queen's Road, Richmond in late 2025.

 Governance

-The governing body of the charity is a board of twelve trustees.
-Trustees are unpaid and must live or work in Richmond or have special knowledge of it.
-The Board comprises one ex-officio trustee who is the leader of the Richmond team ministry, two trustees nominated by Richmond upon Thames London Borough Council, one trustee nominated by the Parish of St Mary's, Twickenham and eight co-opted trustees.

-The board of trustees meets six times a year.
-Sub-committees meet to deal with finance, property, risk management, welfare, interviewing and grants.
+The governing body of the charity is a board of ten trustees, which meets six times a year.
+Sub-committees meet to deal with finance, property, risk management and safeguarding.

 Staff

-Juliet Ames-Lewis is the Director.

-The staff employed on the almshouses estates consists of a chaplain, scheme managers, home-help, health & safety officer, caretaker and decorator.
-The role of the scheme manager is to look after the almshouse estate and act as a facilitator, monitoring the well-being of the residents and to call in the appropriate services when required.
+The Richmond Charities has 14 staff; Emma Halford is the Chief Executive.